spectrum-spark/covid_singlestrain_scenarios/README.md

 This repository contains the source code for an agent-based model of COVID-19 disease spread in a population.
 In particular, the code produces the model figures and results for a presentation given to IVIRAC on the 13th of February 2023, to form the final report, and for the subsequent scientific publication.

-Mathematical modelling assumptions can be found [here: Covid IBM: Waning Immunity](https://spectrum-spark.github.io/covid-IBM/).
+Mathematical modelling assumptions can be found here: [Covid IBM: Waning Immunity](https://spectrum-spark.github.io/covid-IBM/).

+### Other relevant models and analysis

-The various immunity parameters used were generated using https://github.com/goldingn/neuts2efficacy
+The various immunity parameters used were generated using **https://github.com/goldingn/neuts2efficacy**

-*Note!*
+The cost-effectiveness analysis can be found here: **https://github.com/spectrum-spark/covid-CEA/**

+### Note regarding branches and results

 The pink book results come from all the code in the main branch, named [singlestrain-WHO](https://github.com/spectrum-spark/covid_singlestrain_scenarios/tree/singlestrain-WHO).

 The final report with updated plots and additional scenarios come from the branch [singlestrain-WHO-final](https://github.com/spectrum-spark/covid_singlestrain_scenarios/tree/singlestrain-WHO-final).

-Meanwhile, the paper manuscript with arranged output plots come fro mthe branch [singlestrain-paper](https://github.com/spectrum-spark/covid_singlestrain_scenarios/tree/singlestrain-paper).
+Meanwhile, the paper manuscript with arranged output plots come from the branch [singlestrain-paper](https://github.com/spectrum-spark/covid_singlestrain_scenarios/tree/singlestrain-paper).

 ### Code authorship